roe-dl/weewx-skyfield-almanac/README.md

 ### Apparent sizes

-Unlike PyEphem Skyfield does not contain information about the radii of heavenly bodies.
+Unlike PyEphem Skyfield does not contain a method to calculate the apparent size of a heavenly body.
 Therefore the files of this WeeWX extension include a dictionary providing equatorial, polar, and mean radius (in kilometres) of the Sun, the Moon, Mercury, Venus, the Earth, Mars, Ceres, Jupiter, Saturn, Uranus, Neptune, and Pluto.
 For those bodies the attributes `size` and `radius` are available.